Microsoft/azure-docs.pt-pt/articles/mysql/howto-manage-firewall-using-cli.md

 Comandos:
 - **Criar**: Crie uma regra de firewall do servidor MySQL do Azure.
-- **Eliminar**: Elimine uma regra de firewall do servidor MySQL do Azure.
+- **delete**: Elimine uma regra de firewall do servidor MySQL do Azure.
-- **Lista**: Liste as regras de firewall do servidor MySQL do Azure.
+- **list**: Liste as regras de firewall do servidor MySQL do Azure.
 - **Mostrar**: Mostre os detalhes de um servidor MySQL do Azure a regra de firewall.
-- **Atualização**: Atualize uma regra de firewall do servidor MySQL do Azure.
+- **update**: Atualize uma regra de firewall do servidor MySQL do Azure.

 ## <a name="log-in-to-azure-and-list-your-azure-database-for-mysql-servers"></a>Inicie sessão no Azure e listar a sua base de dados do Azure para servidores MySQL
 Ligar em segurança a CLI do Azure com a sua conta do Azure utilizando o **início de sessão az** comando.